-TITLE – at least 24pt font size is recommended and bold.
+TITLE – 24pt font size or higher is recommended and bold.

-AGENCY NAME – 14 or 16pt font size is recommended and no bold.
+AGENCY NAME – 14pt font size or higher is recommended and no bold.

-DIVISION (if applicable)- 14 or 16pt font size is recommended and no bold.
+DIVISION (if applicable)- 14pt font size or higher is recommended and no bold.

-SFN- 14 or 16pt font size is recommended and no bold.
+SFN- 14pt font size or higher is recommended and no bold.
 This should be capitalized.

 *Except for SFN, the above can be in all caps or mixed case—just be consistent within your agency.